FAQs

 Originally identified in the late 1970s as a potential location for a marina development, Ocean Reef Marina will address growing demand for boating facilities in Perth’s northern metropolitan corridor.
 The project will create more than 900 local jobs, while providing a mix of residential and short stay accommodation within a vibrant tourism destination.

+Ocean Reef has been long identified as the preferred marina development site, supported by extensive community feedback and feasibility studies.
 The project extends existing boating facilities, and minimises environmental impacts compared to alternate locations.
 Direct access to Mitchell Freeway and the Joondalup City Centre via Hodges Drive enhances the site’s strategic value.

 About Ocean Reef Marina

 The 65ha precinct will create a world-class destination featuring waterfront cafes and restaurants, a protected family beach, enhanced walkability and 5ha of open space for the community.
+Residential areas will be thoughtfully separated from marine services, and 12,000sqm of retail and commercial space will help attract visitors from near and far.
+The development is set to deliver 8,600 jobs during construction and more than 900 ongoing positions.

 The marina will offer a range of boat pens capable of accommodating superyachts through to smaller vessels, as well as a marine services area capable of accommodating convenient boat stackers for storage.
 Eight boat ramps will maintain the previous capacity, with an improved layout and increased boat trailer parking which will enable more efficient access during peak periods.

 Designed as a vibrant destination for locals and tourists alike, the precinct offers an array of public amenities, including landscaped open spaces, parks, event and community areas, public walkways, a waterfront promenade, plazas, a protected public beach, and a free-to-access coastal pool.
 With 5 hectares of community open space there’s something for everyone to enjoy.
+The precinct will feature approximately 1,000 dwellings, ranging from apartments to single residential homes and mixed-use developments.
+Adding to its appeal, it will also host significant retail and commercial spaces totalling 12,000 sqm—equivalent to three-quarters the size of Optus Stadium—making it a dynamic hub for shopping, dining, and entertainment.

 Community input has guided development since inception.
 Following extensive community feedback gathered through the City of Joondalup, the Ocean Reef Marina concept plan ensures the marina is appropriate to its location, aligns with community preferences, demonstrates environmental responsibility and maintains financial sustainability.